-To answer that, you’ll need to take a step back and look at the bigger picture of your business strategy.
+To answer that, you’ll need to take a step back and look at the bigger picture of your brand strategy.

-Your website can never be better or more clear than the business thinking behind it.
+Your website can never be better or more clear than the brand thinking behind it.

-So poor performance in your website is likely to be a reflection of some gap in your business strategy.
+So poor performance in your website is likely to be a reflection of some gap in your brand strategy.